rikhuijzer/phd-thesis/chapters/introduction.typ

 This paradigm is what Galton and Fisher used a century ago.
 For example, analyzing which variables are associated with the outcome via a _t_-test is about explaining the data.
 However, we wanted to apply our research to the selection, but the associations did not indicate how accurate our predictions would be.
-Even more, associations can be misleading and suffer from _overfitting_.
+Moreover, associations can be misleading and suffer from _overfitting_.
 Overfitting is when a model fits the data too precisely, leading to poor predictions on new data.
 This is like a student who has seen the exam questions beforehand and can answer them all, but fails when seeing new questions.
 There are mathematical ways to estimate overfitting, like the Bayesian Information Criterion, but these are hard to interpret and do not clearly indicate how well the model will do in practice.